mblink/typescript-eslint/packages/eslint-plugin/docs/rules/no-base-to-string.md

 This rule reports on stringified values that aren't primitives and don't define a more useful `.toString()` method.

 > Note that `Function` provides its own `.toString()` that returns the function's code.
-> Functions are not flagged by this rule, unless the option `rejectFunctions` is passed.
+> Functions are not flagged by this rule, unless the option `rejectFunctions` is set to `true`.

 ## Examples